BA (Hons) Professional Accountancy

 Assessment

-In order to achieve professional accreditation, many of the modules are assessed as both a two-hour unseen, closed book, written examination plus a one-hour unseen, closed book, computer based class test.
+In order to achieve professional accreditation, many of the modules are assessed as both a two-hour unseen, closed book, written examination plus a one-hour unseen, closed-book, computer-based class test.

 At final year stage, more emphasis is put on assessment via essays and presentations.